vkondrav/react-tutorial/PROGRESS.md

 2. Add stories for each interactive demo component
 3. Add play functions for components with user interactions
 4. Ensure all stories render correctly with Tailwind/daisyUI styling
+5. Run `npm run format` to format all files
+6. Run `npm run lint` and fix any errors that arise
-5. run npm run test to see that all tests pass.
+7. Run `npm run test` to see that all tests pass.
 Individual lesson can be run with `npm run test:lesson -- 2_1`
-6. update the table below with status
+8. Update the table below with status

 **MSW Setup for API Mocking (Added Dec 15, 2025):**
 - Installed `msw` and `msw-storybook-addon` for API mocking in tests